XAU

 Where is the best place to buy gold online?

-Reputable online dealers like SD Bullion offer competitive prices, a wide selection of gold coins and bars, insured shipping, and secure payment options.
-Compare premiums over spot price to find the best deal.
+Reputable online dealers like Kitco offer competitive premiums, a wide selection of gold coins and bars, insured shipping, and secure payment options.
+Compare the premium over spot price across multiple dealers to find the best deal for the specific product you want.

 Is it better to buy gold coins or gold bars?

-Gold coins are government-minted with legal tender status and are easier to sell, but carry slightly higher premiums.
+Gold coins are government-minted with legal tender status and are easier to sell at strong buyback prices.
 Gold bars offer lower premiums per ounce, making them more cost-effective for larger purchases.
-Both are excellent choices depending on your budget and goals.
+Both are solid choices; coins prioritize liquidity while bars prioritize cost efficiency.

 How much gold should a beginner buy?

-There is no universal answer — it depends on your budget, financial goals, and risk tolerance.
+Start with what fits your budget.
 Fractional gold coins (1/10 oz or 1/4 oz) offer a lower per-coin entry point, though they carry higher percentage premiums than 1 oz coins.
+A single 1 oz coin or bar is the most cost-effective starting point if your budget allows it.
 Consult a financial advisor for guidance tailored to your situation.

 Is buying physical gold safe?

-Yes, when purchased from reputable dealers.
-Look for dealers that offer insured shipping, secure payment processing, and transparent pricing.
-Physical gold has no counterparty risk — you hold the actual asset.
+Yes, when purchased from reputable dealers with insured shipping, secure payment processing, and transparent pricing.
+Physical gold carries no counterparty risk because you hold the actual asset directly.
+No bank, broker, or institution needs to honor an obligation for your gold to retain its value.